NCEA

 This is either done externally (with an end of year exam) or internally (by teachers in the school) or a mixture of both.
 Each subject is divided into ‘standards’ with a certain number of ‘credits’ which students earn when they pass the standard.
 To gain a Level and go on to the next the following year, students need to earn a certain number of credits.

-60 credits are needed from Level 2 topics, plus 20 credits from either Level 1 or 2
+60 credits are needed from Level 2 or higher, plus 20 Literacy and Numeracy credits.

 Year 13 / NCEA Level 3

-60 credits are needed at Level 3 plus 20 credits at either Level 2 or 3
+60 credits are needed at Level 3 plus 20 Literacy and Numeracy credits.

 Please contact our Deputy Principal chance.vlaadingerbroek@teaute.school.nz to discuss your son's level.
 For more information on NCEA go to www.nzqa.govt.nz